 https://login.northwind.com.
 This way the cookies are no longer third-party (because both your Auth0 tenant and your application are using the same top-level domain), and thus, are not blocked by browsers.

 Provide a cross-origin verification page that will make cross-origin authentication work in a limited number of browsers even with third-party cookies disabled (see the browser testing information below).

 These issues are another reason why the more practical solution is to use Universal Login.

 Configure your application for cross-origin authentication

-- Ensure that the Allowed Web Origins field in the Application Settings is set to the domain making the request.
-Note that the URLs specified for Allowed Web Origins cannot contain wildcards or relative paths after the domain.
+Ensure that the Allowed Web Origins field in the Application Settings is set to the domain making the request.
+The URLs specified for Allowed Web Origins can contain wildcards for subdomains and cannot contain relative paths after the domain.

-- If you don't enable Custom Domains, you will need to create a page which uses auth0.js to act as a fallback for the cross-origin transaction.
+If you don't enable Custom Domains, you will need to create a page that uses auth0.js to act as a fallback for the cross-origin transaction.
 More information on setting up this page is provided below.

 Create a cross-origin verification page

 There are some cases when third-party cookies will not be available.
 Certain browser versions do not support third-party cookies and, if they do, there will be times that they will be disabled in a user's settings.
 You can use auth0.js in your application on a dedicated page to properly handle cases when third-party cookies are disabled.
 This page must be served over SSL.

 crossOriginVerification as a fallback will only work if the browser is on the support matrix as Yes under Third-Party Cookies Disabled.
 For some browsers, such as Chrome, Opera, and Safari, when third-party cookies are disabled, cross-origin authentication will not work at all unless you enable Custom Domains.